Every author has a unique writing process—that means there are millions of ways to write a book.

-For those of you who love to write or want to write your first book, I’ll share with you the 7 key steps to writing a book that’s ready to be professionally published.
+For those of you who love to write or want to learn how to write your first book, I’ll share with you the 11 key steps to writing a book that’s ready to be professionally published.

 The writing process is a mystery to most people.
-Even some of the most successful writers I’ve met have no idea how to communicate how they do what they do!
+Even some of the most successful writers I’ve met are unable to really explain how to write a book!

 If you ask them for advice on how to become a better writer, they’ll give you vague answers like “just write more” or “find something that inspires you to write.”

-And while both of those answers ring true and are indeed powerful for those who understand and use them, this common advice is far too vague for most writers to get the best results we possibly can.
+And while both of those answers ring true and are indeed powerful suggestions for those who understand and use them, this common advice is far too vague for most writers to get the best results possible.

 At the end of the day, most writers just want to learn how to write better and faster with less effort and struggle.
 Writing can be incredibly challenging and frustrating without a clear plan.